ACTUARIAL STANDARD OF PRACTICE NO. 10

 An assumption that reflects anticipated experience with no provision for risk of adverse deviation.

 All benefit payments and expenses associated with issuing, maintaining (to the extent allowable by authoritative GAAP guidance), and settling a company’s insurance policies and contracts, with no provision for profit.

-An asset representing the unamortized portion of policy acquisition expenses.
+An asset representing the unamortized portion of capitalized policy acquisition expenses.

-An asset representing the unamortized portion of sales inducements to policyholders.
+An asset representing the unamortized portion of capitalized sales inducements to policyholders.

-The portion of gross premium that provides for certain costs, as defined by authoritative GAAP guidance.
+The portion of gross premiums that provides for certain costs, as defined by authoritative GAAP guidance.

 Amounts contractually required to be paid or anticipated to be contributed by the policyholder.

-A requirement to continue using original basis assumptions (as set at issue, acquisition, or prior redetermination due to a premium deficiency).
+A requirement to continue using original basis assumptions (as set at issue, acquisition, or prior redetermination).

-An assumption that represents what a typical market participant would use in assessing the amount the participant would pay to acquire a given asset or the amount the participant would require to assume a given liability (a so-called “exit market” price).
+An assumption that represents what a typical market participant would use in assessing the amount the participant would pay to acquire a given asset, or the amount the participant would require to assume a given liability (also known as an “exit market” price).

-The GAAP policy benefit liability less any associated DPAC, VOBA, and DSI.
+The GAAP policy benefit liability less any associated intangible balances, such as DPAC, VOBA, and DSI.

-A condition that exists when the net GAAP liability plus the present value of future gross premiums is less than the present value of future benefits and expenses using current best estimate assumptions.
+A condition that exists when the sum of the net GAAP liability and the present value of future gross premiums is less than the present value of future benefits and expenses using current best-estimate assumptions.

 The risk that actual experience may differ from best-estimate assumptions in a manner that produces costs higher than assumed or revenues less than assumed.

-The intangible asset that arises in the application of GAAP purchase accounting as the difference between the reported value and the fair value of insurance contract liabilities, or comparable amounts determined in purchased insurance business combinations.
+The balance that arises in the application of GAAP purchase accounting as the difference between the reported value and the fair value of insurance contract liabilities, or comparable amounts determined in purchased insurance business combinations.